Colorado Masters Swimming Association Bylaws

 - Maintains proper accounting procedures of all monies received and disbursed.

-- Presents to COMSA, when requested, all monies, accounts, books, papers, vouchers and records pertaining to his office for annual audit or other purposes.
+- Presents to COMSA, when requested, all monies, accounts, books, papers, vouchers and records pertaining to his office for annual review or other purposes.

 - Maintains a list of registered CLUBs and TEAMs, and their delegates for COMSA meetings.